 Get your copy of the ACE CPT exam cheat sheet.
-It helps immensely for studying for the exam.
+It helps immensely in studying for the exam.

-- Be able to explain the basic anatomy and physiology that underpins muscular training and how this knowledge enhances the design and implementation of safe and effective muscular training programs.
+- Explain the basic anatomy and physiology underpinning muscular training and how this knowledge enhances the design and implementation of safe and effective muscular training programs.